 2. Keep your hashtags simple, specific, and relevant

 If you’re looking to effectively use hashtags in your social media strategy, simplicity is key.
 Think about what your audience or prospective audience will search for when they’re looking for your product or service.
 Now that we’re well into the holiday season, let’s take the holidays for example.
 Is your audience looking for special holiday promotions, sales, etc?
 Giveaways and contests?
 Holiday decor inspiration?
-Hashtags that are too long, difficult to spell or pronounce will lose its effectiveness because chances are, nobody’s going to remember or search for them.
+Hashtags that are too long, difficult to spell or pronounce will lose their effectiveness because chances are, nobody’s going to remember or search for them.
 Choose hashtags that will be easy to remember.
-Here are a few examples of simple and easy-to-remember hashtags for Instagram, along the number of posts that have been tagged with the following hashtags:
+Here are a few examples of simple and easy-to-remember hashtags for Instagram, along with the number of posts that have been tagged with the following hashtags:

 While simplicity is key, you also want to be specific with the hashtags you’re using.
-Using more specific hashtags will result in a more targeted audience - and a more targeted audience generally means higher engagement for your posts.
+Using more specific hashtags will result in a more targeted audience - and a more targeted audience generally means a higher engagement for your posts.
 For example, #holidays is used about 52.7 million times on Instagram.
 When you use that hashtag, the chances of your content becoming lost in the pool of the rest of the #holidays posts are a lot higher.
 So instead of just using #holidays, you may want to consider pairing that with other more specific and relevant hashtags.

-The key is to find hashtags that give a clear idea about the topic of conversation, and to make sure the hashtags you are using are relevant to the content you’re sharing.
+The key is to find hashtags that give a clear idea about the topic of conversation and to make sure the hashtags you are using are relevant to the content you’re sharing.

 3. Use unique branded hashtags for your content

 What makes you unique?
 Don’t just rely on generic hashtags and expect your followers to retweet your content.
 Also, don’t solely rely on generic hashtags and expect new followers to find your content.
 At times, using hashtags that are too generic will result in your content becoming lost in the sea of other posts tagged with the same hashtag.
-As a social media marketer, an effective way to set yourself and your content apart from others is to create unique, branded hashtags, tailored specifically to your business or your business’ campaigns.
+As a social media marketer, an effective way to set yourself and your content apart from others are to create unique, branded hashtags, tailored specifically to your business or your business’ campaigns.

 Recently, Coca-Cola revamped their brand on social media with their #RefreshtheFeed campaign in light of World Kindness Day.
 They flooded their social channels with feel-good content, launching “a new social strategy for the brand rooted in optimism, uplift and connection”.
 This is a prime example of a branded hashtag – it’s simple, it’s specific, it’s relevant, and you know it’s Coca-Cola when you see it.